 - The principal investigator must be planning to

 - acquire additional preliminary data that will strengthen the proposal; and

 - submit a revised application to an appropriate external sponsor within the coming year.

 - The principal investigator’s department must commit to supporting 50 percent of the direct costs of the Bridge Grant.

 - Particular attention to the quality of grantsmanship in preparation of the application is strongly encouraged, as revised versions of Bridge Grant applications that were previously reviewed and not funded are not eligible for submission in response to this RFA.

 - Bridge Grants are intended to support the acquisition of additional preliminary data that will help the project become more competitive for external support in the near future and to help maintain research momentum.
-Note that if a revised application is submitted to the external sponsor before or soon after the Bridge Grant application is submitted, and if that external grant is identified for funding before the Bridge Grant funding period, the PI must promptly notify the Office of Research Affairs and Research Development, who may require the principal investigator to relinquish all unobligated funds.
+Please note that if a revised application is submitted to the external sponsor before or soon after the Bridge Grant application is submitted, and if that external grant is identified for funding before the Bridge Grant funding period, the PI must promptly notify Office of Research Affairs (ORA) and Research Development who may require the PI to relinquish all unobligated funds.

 - Bridge Grant applicants may request up to 50 percent of the project’s recommended annual direct cost funding, not to exceed $100,000 direct costs plus applicable indirect costs, for up to a 12-month period.

 - Bridge Grants may be used to support salaries and fringe benefits for the principal investigator and other faculty and staff within the College of Medicine, student stipends, supplies, equipment, publication costs, expenses related to the use of animals and human subjects and domestic travel expenses directly related to the conduct of the research project.
 Funds may not be requested to support the salaries of collaborators from other colleges or institutions.